agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 consumption is lower (around 3% max) for poverty rates in the order of 35 to 50%, which is where Give Directly does its cash transfers intervention.
-So if we look at a median consumption around 750 units in the same graph [Figure 3](https://d101vc9winf8ln.cloudfront.net/documents/32264/original/RCTs_and_the_big_questions_10000words_june30.pdf?1565974982), then we see <5%
+So if we look at a median consumption around 750 units in the same graph [Figure 3](https://d101vc9winf8ln.cloudfront.net/documents/32264/original/RCTs_and_the_big_questions_10000words_june30.pdf?1565974982), then we see \<5%.

-**re-write Claim**: Differences in headcount poverty rate observed at a constant median annual consumption of 750 units is <20%
+**re-write Claim**: Differences in headcount poverty rate observed at a constant median annual consumption of 750 units is \<20%.

 **Example-sub**:

-At 750 units of median consumption, we see that the heacount poverty rate of line 1.9`$` is less than 5%.
+At 750 units of median consumption, we see that the headcount poverty rate of line 1.9`$` is less than 5%.

 **Definition**: checks out.